CprE308/syllabus/syllabus.md

  - Lab reports are due the week after the lab, unless otherwise stated.

 ### Grading:
-The tenative grading breakup will be as follows:
+The tenative grading breakup will be as follows (was changed, see below):

  - Weekly labs (report & attendance): 20%
  - Lab final project: 15%